mudspringhiker/openstreetmap_datawrangling/ReadMe.md

     except AttributeError:
         ....

-I did change my code to use the if/else statement.
+I however changed my code to use the if/else statement but still it needed the "continue" statement for the code to work.

 ## Creation SQL Database

 Creating the SQL database (atx_osm.db) was done using Python according to the method outlined in the course forum (https://discussions.udacity.com/t/creating-db-file-from-csv-files-with-non-ascii-unicode-characters/174958/6), using the schema specified in the following site: https://gist.github.com/swwelch/f1144229848b407e0a5d13fcb7fbbd6f.
 The process was straightfoward.
-All codes are contained in this notebook: https://github.com/mudspringhiker/wrangle_open_streetmap_data/blob/master/db_creation.ipynb
+All codes are contained in this notebook: https://github.com/mudspringhiker/wrangle_open_streetmap_data/blob/master/db_creation.ipynb.

 ## Querrying the SQL Database